Awaiskhan404/edmunds-scrapper/README.md

   <p>3)Trim</p>
   <p>4)Incentives for people of different department </p>

-Today date is 10/3/2021.
-In case if you are seeing it in 3021.
-You must me allien
 <h2>Solving:</h2>
 <p>As i tried multiple tool like request,selenium ,</p>
  <p> website was dynamic request was not the one</p>